openscd/open-scd/doc/classes/_open_scd_base_.openscdbase.md

 ## Hierarchy

-* WaitingElement‹LoggingElement & LitElement, this› & LoggingElement‹LitElement, this› & LitElement‹this›
+* WaitingElement‹EditingElement & LitElement, this› & EditingElement‹LitElement, this› & LitElement‹this›

   ↳ **OpenSCDBase**